ggreen/spring-gemfire-showcase/docs/demo/GemFire_For_AI.md

 View Data Flow Logs

 Question
-- What is the first application development use case for GemFire?
+- What is the first application development use case for Tanzu GemFire?

 AI UI
 - Clean Answer using the Trash icon
+- What is the first application development use case for Tanzu GemFire?
+- What is the first application development use case for Tanzu GemFire? (cached - faster response)
 - What is the first application development use case for GemFire?
-- What is the first application development use case for GemFire? (cached - faster response)
-- What is the first application development use case for Tanzu GemFire?

 SCDF Destroy stream and re-create with the following